 - 1. Log in to the NES Administrator Console with an account that is an NES Administrator. - 2.
-From the navigation bar, select Policies.
+On the navigation bar, click Policies. - 3.

-The Policies page appears with a table that displays a list of existing group and individual policies. - 3.
 In the Policies window, select the active policy. - 4.
 From the Enrollment Settings section, select the option Corporate Credentials Authentication. - 5.
 Click Save.

 When a user enrolls their Nymi Band, the Nymi Band Application creates a corporate credential authenticator on the Nymi Band.
-For subsequent authentications of the Nymi Band, if the user cannot authenticate by fingerprint, the user can log into the Nymi Band Application while wearing their Nymi Band, and the Nymi Band Application can authenticate the user to their Nymi

-Band, based on the AD credentials that were used to log into the that enables users to the Nymi Band Application.
+For subsequent authentications of the Nymi Band, if the user cannot authenticate by fingerprint, the user can log into the Nymi Band Application while wearing their Nymi Band, and the Nymi Band Application can authenticate the user to their Nymi Band, based on the AD credentials that were used to log into the that enables users to the Nymi Band Application.